How we use Notion for project management

 We strive for simplicity and to reduce the number of tools we use.
 If you are a much bigger team, the advice in this article will probably not make sense for you.
 If you have cross-functional teams or team members that are not involved in everything, I highly suggest that you look at clubhouse.io.

 I am a productivity nerd so how we organize ourselves is important to me.
 I have probably tried most task- and project management tools on the market.
 When we started we began using Asana for project management and Notion for knowledge management.
+More on why we decided to switch from Asana to Notion below.

 How we think about project management